How to join granny squares

 Step 1

-If you’re looking for a slightly neater needle crochet join, and one that has a bit more give to it (important for if you’re making a garment that will need to stretch a bit), then one of the best crochet joining techniques is to make a needle weave join.
+If you’re looking for a slightly neater needle crochet join, and one that has a bit more give to it (important if you’re making a garment that will need to stretch a bit), then one of the best crochet joining techniques is to make a needle weave join.

 Start by joining your yarn to both pieces as in the method above.
 Then start by threading through the next stitch on the right hand piece and the corresponding stitch on the left hand piece, just the same as you would with a whip stitch.